-CHIP SELECT (CS): The DataFlash is selected when the \overline{CS} pin is low.
+CHIP SELECT (\overline{CS}): The DataFlash is selected when the \overline{CS} pin is low.
 When the device is not selected, data will not be accepted on the SI pin, and the SO pin will remain in a high-impedance state.
 A high-to-low transition on the \overline{CS} pin is required to start an operation, and a low-to-high transition on the \overline{CS} pin is required to end an operation.

 WRITE PROTECT: If the \overline{WP} pin is held low, the first 256 pages of the main memory cannot be reprogrammed.
 The only way to reprogram the first 256 pages is to first drive the protect pin high and then use the program commands previously mentioned.
-If this pin and feature are not utilized it is recommended that the \overline{WP} pin be driven high externally.
+The \overline{WP} pin is internally pulled high; therefore, connection of the \overline{WP} pin is not necessary if this pin and feature will not be utilized.
+However, it is recommended that the \overline{WP} pin be driven high externally whenever possible.